 Spousal Support – While your divorce is pending, the court has unlimited jurisdiction to award temporary spousal support.
 Spousal support is meant to help the requesting spouse maintain a suitable standard of living during the pendency of the divorce.
 Going through a divorce is never easy, even if you have experienced one in the past.
 Receiving spousal support payments from your spouse during this time can make the situation a little less stressful.
 An experienced family divorce lawyer from The Law Office of Willie & Dasher can help you understand what it means to pay alimony to a former spouse.
 The court will consider the following factors in determining whether an award of spousal support is appropriate:

 - Length of marriage – When the marriage between the parties has been short, spousal support will probably not be awarded.
 If the marriage has lasted for more than a few years, courts are more likely to award spousal support.

-- Pre-marital and marital assets of the parties – If the party requesting spousal support brought substantial assets to the marriage, spousal support will probably not be awarded.
+- Premarital and marital assets of the parties – If the party requesting spousal support brought substantial assets to the marriage, spousal support will probably not be awarded.
 Additionally, if the parties have acquired substantial assets during the marriage, spousal support will probably not be awarded even if you have help from a family divorce lawyer.

 - Age, health, employment experience and earning capacity of the spouse requesting spousal support – An older spouse who has little work experience or limited earning capacity is more likely to be awarded spousal support than someone who is young and able-bodied with work experience and stronger earning capacity.

-- Whether during the marriage one spouse contributed to the education or potential earning capacity of the other spouse – If one spouse worked to put the other through college or professional school, an award of spousal support to that spouse will probably be made.
+- Whether during the marriage one spouse contributed to the education or the potential earning capacity of the other spouse – If one spouse worked to put the other through college or professional school, an award of spousal support to that spouse will probably be made.
 This is also known as reimbursement support, which is explained in further detail later below by our family divorce lawyer.